Login for Trustees and advisors

 Read our Peer Review guidelines

 After you have agreed to review an application, we will send you our peer review guidelines.
 This provides you with guidance on how to navigate our online grants management portal and our scoring rubric.
-If you are not clear on how to complete your review or view the application or supporting documents, please contact the Dunhill office for assistance.
+If you are not clear on how to complete your review or view the application or supporting documents, please contact the DMT office for assistance.

 Don’t make it personal